 Facial Synkinesis Treatment

-Facial paralysis and involuntary movements do not always occur after facial trauma, however it is quite common.
+Facial paralysis and involuntary movements do not always occur after facial trauma, however, it is quite common.
 When these problems are present, they range in severity, from mild to more serious cases that involve more intensive treatments.
-Physical therapy accompanied by targeted injections of Botox to the specific muscle group are highly recommended with a much attention on facial muscle retraining.
+Physical therapy accompanied by targeted injections of Botox to the specific muscle group is highly recommended with much attention to facial muscle retraining.
 There are some cases in which synkinesis will persist despite prolonged treatment.

 In these cases, surgery may help disrupt the divergent neural pathways that are responsible.